DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 [Intellectual Property](#intellectual-property) assigns ownership of intellectual property in _Developer_'s _Contributions_.
 That way:

-- _Blockchain Commons_ can choose the license for the work, and update that license over time.
+- _Dyvers Hands_ can choose the license for the work, and update that license over time.

-- _Blockchain Commons_ can enforce the terms of the licenses it chooses.
+- _Dyvers Hands_ can enforce the terms of the licenses it chooses.

-- _Blockchain Commons_ can be sure that it actually has the legal rights needed to license and enforce.
+- _Dyvers Hands_ can be sure that it actually has the legal rights needed to license and enforce.

 ## Intellectual Property Definitions